Strategic Project Management is Key to Executing Strategy

 What is Strategic Project Management?

-Strategic Project Management (SPM) is the process of thinking about your Projects in light of their connection to your strategy.
-In other words, Strategic Project Management is about forming clear links between your Projects and Objectives.
+Strategic Project Management (SPM) is the process of thinking about your Projects in light of their connection to your strategic plan.
+In other words, Strategic Project Management is about forming clear links between your Projects and Strategic Objectives.

-The premise of Strategic Project Management is that 'Projects' should be the 'actionable' arm of your strategy.
+The premise of Strategic Project Management is that 'Projects' should actually work to achieve the goals and objectives outlined in your strategy.